 Authors are required to submit their papers in MS Word format using the provided Article Template.
-The papers must be written in clear, correct, and concise English.
+The papers must be written in clear, correct, and concise English, German, Dutch, French, Italian, or Spanish, as preferred.

 The European Research Journal (ERJ) is not responsible for any instances of plagiarism in the author's work.
 The responsibility for ensuring originality lies with the author.

-It is recommended that authors adhere to the referencing style outlined in the 6th edition of the ‘Publication Manual of the American Psychological Association’ (APA), or Chicago or Harvard style.
+Be sure to use always a reference management program, ideally Zotero.
+Manually managed references will not be accepted.
+It is recommended that authors adhere to the referencing style outlined in the 6th edition (not the 7th edition) of the ‘Publication Manual of the American Psychological Association’ (APA), or the Chicago or the Harvard style, and use only the „author-date“ styles in your text, no „note“ or „full-note“ styles.

 Deviate from APA to optimize your work, as already included in the other styles, as required by academic practice: